hooligan495/Nlog.UwpTarget/README.md

 # TODO
 + Complete unimplemented methods
 + Documentation
++ Look at AsyncTarget - Not sure if we could work with taht.
+Right now I've blocked off some of the await calls in the UwpFileSystem class.
 + Get naming consistent
 + Create a nuget package
 + More unit tests